keithhubner/CKA-in-90days/Days/day1.md

 "Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation."

-OK that's that...moving on....
-Whoa there, what the hell does that actually mean!
+OK that's that...moving on.... whoa there, what the hell does that actually mean!

 ### Portable